learn-co-curriculum/dsc-http-request-response-codealong/README.md

 # Code here
 ```

 This was a brief introduction to how you would send requests and get responses from a web server, while totally avoiding the web browser interface.
-Later we'll see how we can pick up the required data elements from the contents of the web page for analytical purpose.
+Later we'll see how we can pick up the required data elements from the contents of the web page for analytical purposes.

 ## Summary
 In this lesson, we provided an introduction to the `requests` library in python.
 We saw how to use the get method to send requests to web servers, check server status, look at the header elements of a web page and how to send extra parameters like user information.